authelia/authelia/docs/content/blog/authelia-traefik-setup-guide/index.md

 {{< /callout >}}

 ## Authelia Compose
 This configuration sets up Authelia's core service and configures forward authentication with Traefik.
-The portal will be available at `auth.example.com`.
+The portal will be available at `{{< sitevar name="subdomain-authelia" nojs="auth" >}}.{{< sitevar name="domain" nojs="example.com" >}}`.
 It also defines a new whoami container that will be protected by authelia.

 ```yaml{title="compose.yaml"}
 ...